1. When are you open?

 14. When is the Farmers’ Market open?

-The Farmers’ Market is open every Saturday morning from 9 AM to 12:30 PM, May 19 through October as weather allows.
-Additionally, there is a Winter Farmers’ Market the first Saturday of the month in February, March, and April which is held in the Munger Barn, and a Holiday Market the first 2 weekends in December
+The Farmers’ Market is open every Saturday morning from 9:30 AM to 12:30 PM, June through October as weather allows.
+Additionally, there is a Winter Farmers’ Market held as the weather allows.
+A Holiday Market is also held the first 2 weekends in December